Making first-generation meters smarter

 What will change with my smart meter?

 Its operation will only be improved.
-The display will continue to operate, and other functions like topping-up, if it’s a prepayment meter, will remain the same.
-The big difference will be its ability to securely and automatically send meter reads, no matter which supplier you are currently on, or plan to switch to.
+The in-home display will continue to operate, and other functions like topping-up, if it’s a prepayment meter, will remain the same.
+The big difference will be its ability to securely and automatically send meter readings, no matter which supplier you are currently on, or plan to switch to.

 How will you migrate my meter?